nanobox-io/nanobox-guides/articles/php/cakephp/from-scratch.md

 Visit your app at <a href="http://cakephp.dev" target="\_blank">cakephp.dev</a>

 ## Explore
-With Nanobox, you have everything you need develop and run your cakephp app:
+With Nanobox, you have everything you need develop and run your CakePHP app:

 ```bash
 # drop into a Nanobox console